halex5000/ld-articles/SDKs/LaunchDarkly SDKs.md

 The good news is that you don't really need to think about any of this for it to work.
 All of the analytics data is handled automatically via the event processing that is built into our SDKs and done in a manner so as to reduce load and limit bandwidth usage.

 Rather than send constant network requests for events, the SDK manages an event buffer.
-This event buffer is flushed on a regular basis whereby all pending analytics data is sent ot LaunchDarkly in bulk.
-This flush interval is configurable but is typically a few seconds on the server-side to about 30 seconds on the client-side.
+This event buffer is flushed on a regular basis whereby all pending analytics data is sent to LaunchDarkly in bulk.
 The net result is that you get the valuable analytics data built-in without needing to worry about how it might impact your application load.

 > For more details on the types of events LaunchDarkly's SDKs send, [check the documentation](https://docs.launchdarkly.com/sdk/concepts/events).